CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 2. Register or sign in through **BusinessProcessApplications.com**.
 3. Create or copy your API key.
 4. Connect the workflow to hosted ZMongo storage.
-5. Save images, prompts, presets, and metadata through the API.
+5. Save images, masks, prompts, presets, and metadata through the API.

 For shared workflows, do **not** type a real API key directly into the workflow.
-Use the secure environment-variable session pattern:
+Use the secure environment-variable session pattern when available:

 ```bash
 export ZAI_API_KEY="your_real_api_key"